Understanding Sensitivity of Differential Attention through the Lens of Adversarial Robustness: Theoretical Analysis: Structural Sensitivity and Robustness

 \subsection{Limitations of the Theoretical Analysis}

 While our analysis offers a structural understanding of the sensitivity amplification in DA, it is based on a few simplifying assumptions that may not always hold in practice:

 \textbf{Local linear approximation via input gradients.} Our derivation relies on local gradient-based sensitivity—i.e., assuming that local behavior of $A_{\text{DA}}$ can be well-approximated by its gradient.
 This is valid under small perturbations, but may not fully capture global nonlinear effects in deep networks.
+This local first-order assumption follows the standard practice in prior analyses of attention robustness (e.g., \cite{DBLP:conf/icml/KimPM21, DBLP:conf/icml/DasoulasSV21}), which similarly characterize sensitivity through gradients under small perturbations.
+This regime matches typical adversarial settings (e.g., PGD or CW with $\epsilon \le 8/255$), where first-order effects dominate the model’s response.
+Our theoretical results should therefore be interpreted as local sensitivity characterizations rather than global guarantees.

 \textbf{Layer isolation.} We analyze DA in isolation, holding other network layers fixed.
 In practice, interactions with downstream modules may either mitigate or exacerbate sensitivity.

 These assumptions are common in robustness analyses.
 They clarify how DA’s design induces fragility, but also underscore the need for empirical validation (Section~\ref{sec:experiments}).